Akaruu-Archive/upload-bot/src/python/bin/README.md

-download https://ffmpeg.org/download.html and add all .exe in bin is here :)
+download https://ffmpeg.org/download.html and add all .exe in bin here :)